Natural law: Christianity

 The natural law was inherently teleological as well as deontological.
 For Christians, natural law is how human beings manifest the divine image in their life.
-This mimicry of God's own life is impossible to accomplish except by means of the power of grace.
+This mimicry of Christ's own life is impossible to accomplish except by means of the power of grace.
 Thus, whereas deontological systems merely require certain duties be performed, Christianity explicitly states that no one can, in fact, perform any duties if grace is lacking.
 For Christians, natural law flows not from divine commands, but from the fact that humanity is made in God's image, humanity is empowered by God's grace.
 Living the natural law is how humanity displays the gifts of life and grace, the gifts of all that is good.

 Consequences are in God's hands, consequences are generally not within human control, thus in natural law, actions are judged by three things: (1) the person's intent, (2) the circumstances of the act and (3) the nature of the act.
 The apparent good or evil consequence resulting from the moral act is not relevant to the act itself.
 The specific content of the natural law is therefore determined by how each person's acts mirror God's internal life of love.
 Insofar as one lives the natural law, temporal satisfaction may or may not be attained, but salvation will be attained.
 The state, in being bound by the natural law, is conceived as an institution whose purpose is to assist in bringing its subjects to true happiness.
 True happiness derives from living in harmony with the mind of God as an image of the living God.

 After the Protestant Reformation, some Protestant denominations maintained parts of the Catholic concept of natural law.
 The English theologian Richard Hooker from the Church of England adapted Thomistic notions of natural law to Anglicanism five principles: to live, to learn, to reproduce, to worship God, and to live in an ordered society.

 Catholic natural law jurisprudence

+Early natural Christian law thinkers

 In Catholic countries in the tradition of the early Christian law and in the twelfth century, Gratian equated the natural law with divine law.
 Albertus Magnus would address the subject a century later, and his pupil, Thomas Aquinas, in his Summa Theologica I-II qq.
-90–106, restored Natural Law to its independent state, asserting natural law as the rational creature's participation in the eternal law.
-Yet, since human reason could not fully comprehend the Eternal law, it needed to be supplemented by revealed Divine law.
-See also Biblical law in Christianity.
+90–106, restored natural law to its independent state, asserting natural law as the rational creature's participation in the eternal law.
+Yet, since human reason could not fully comprehend the eternal law, it needed to be supplemented by revealed divine law.
+(See also Biblical law in Christianity.)